 Premium – £9.99 per month – The most expensive subscription allows you to watch in HD and Ultra HD on four screens at a time, and download videos to four mobile devices.

 Netflix says that "High Definition (HD) and Ultra High Definition (Ultra HD) availability subject to your internet service and device capabilities and not all content [is] available in HD or Ultra HD."
+See our which Netflix plan guide to see why this matters.

 How can I get a free Netflix account?
 Netflix offers new customers a free month of the service as a trial period – simply choose a membership type and payment plan and your first month will be free.